 ✅ All users could use basic interactions (clicking, scrolling, drag/drop)

-❌ More kid-friendly language; for example, "Assessments", "Assignments", and "Announcements" sounded way too similar
+❌ Lack of kid-friendly language; for example, "Assessments", "Assignments", and "Announcements" sounded way too similar

 Going forward, we reaffirmed the importance of continuing to build with our target audience in mind; a kid at Semanhyia American School would not interact with our platform the same a tech-savvy kid in the U.S. would!
 We decided a welcoming, fun onboarding tutorial that walks new students through all of the important pages and interactions would be one of our top priorities for our next sprint.